 Brennan finally received his clinical cannabis card in 2013.
 His adorable aid dog, Stella Blue, a miniature Dachshund, is often by his side, seeking to help or simply enjoying his company.
 Brennan and Stella live in Moorestown in South Jersey.

-New Jersey’s clinical cannabis program leaves much to be desired.
-Mike Brennan bemoaned the sales tax on clinical cannabis.
+New Jersey’s medical cannabis program leaves much to be desired.
+As a cannabis advocate, Mike Brennan bemoaned the sales tax on medical cannabis.

-New Jersey is the most expensive place for clinical cannabis Brenan noted.
-He criticized Curaleaf especially and their sub par cannabis
+New Jersey is the most expensive place for clinical cannabis, Brennan noted.
+He criticized Curaleaf especially and their subpar cannabis.

 Thus homegrow is necessary, Brennan argued.
 CMMNJ is strongly in favor of homegrow.
 Homegrow was initially part of the Compassionate Use of Medical Marijuana Act (CUMMA).
 However, it was taken out at the last minute, much to the dismay of advocates.
 The State Senate had passed a version of CUMMA that included homegrow.
 But none of the State Senators who voted for it have defended it since.
 Brennan is in favor of homegrow since he believes growing itself to be therapeutic and relaxing.
 As an outpatient at a spinal center in Philadelphia, Brennan said he watched patients grow regular plants and saw how it benefited them.